 Depending on the teen’s reaction and personality, some adolescents may experience problems in school with academic failure, truancy, disruptive behaviors, loss of interest in school work and adopting a delinquent peer group.
 Some become involved in risk taking behaviors such using drugs and alcohol, premature and unhealthy sexual behavior, breaking the law, destruction of property, stealing, and running away from home.

 Adolescents that internalize their emotions may feel suicidal, emotionally constricted, and depressed.
 Other common reactions include a fear of the future, questioning the concept of marriage and whether it can endure, and worrying about their ability to have satisfying relationships.
 Similarly to younger children, some adolescents may express their distress through somatic complaints such as headaches and stomachaches.
+They may difficulty sleeping.

 Research suggests that adjustment problems are common from the time of family separation and occur within the first two years following a parent’s divorce.
 These adjustment problems tend to diminish as time moves forward.
 Most adolescents adjust to the change within their family and do not experience any negative long-term outcomes (Kelly, 2011).
 In the next post, I will explore what parents can do to help their teen cope with this major life transition.